Mountain of Madness: Production

-Proposed ideas for the episode

-The episode was going to have Principal Skinner, Bart, and Lisa as the main characters trapped in the cabin, Edna Krabappel was going to be the one who competes alone due to an odd number of participants, and Homer as the one helping Edna get to the cabin.
-However, Mr. Burns takes over Skinner's role, Homer takes over Bart and Lisa's role, Smithers takes over Edna's role, Bart and Lisa take over Homer's role, and Marge has the same role.
-This idea would later turn into the season 12 episode "Skinner's Sense of Snow".

-The episode was originally going to begin in medias res on a giant snow-covered mountain where the workers find Mr. Burns and Homer, heard them calling for help, and discover that they are trapped under the snow.
-Smithers then tells the viewer, "Oh, hi!
-I know what you're thinking.
-You were wondering how Simpson and Mr. Burns got into this mess.
-I can tell you, but it'll have to be quick before those two are frozen to death." and quickly goes back to the beginning of the story.
-The whole episode is used as a flashback narrated by Smithers until he says, "And that is how Simpson and Mr. Burns both got stuck in the snow.
-I sure hope that they are okay!"
-After that, Burns gives up and accidentally ignites the cabin's propane tank.
-But those scenes and Smithers' narration are deleted from the final cut.

 Reception

 In its original broadcast, "Mountain of Madness" finished 26th in ratings for the week of January 27-February 2, 1997, with a Nielsen rating of 10.5, equivalent to approximately 10.2 million viewing households.
 It was the fourth-highest-rated show on the Fox network that week, following The X-Files, World's Scariest Police Chases, and King of the Hill.

 Since airing, the episode has received mostly positive reviews from television critics.

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "an inventive episode, with several memorable moments".
 Tim Raynor of DVDTown.com said there are some "good, sidesplitting moments to say the least for this witty episode".
 DVD Movie Guide's Colin Jacobson called the episode "a good show" and praised it for the "snowy setting [that] allows the other characters to expand as well".